nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/collections/README.md

 **[CheckAnagrams.java]** Write a static method accepting two Strings and returning true if they are anagrams, false otherwise.

+Two strings are considered anagrams if they contain the same characters but in a different order.
+The order of characters doesn't matter, what matters is the frequency of each character in both strings.

 Examples:

 * areAnagrams("dusty", "study") -> true